flimflam-austin/hugo-cms-test/content/quick_reads/20200305-scotus-louisiana-abortion-case/index.md

       decision.
     _key: 1cbf47569ebc
   - order: 3
+    useCheckmark: false
     body: >-
       ## Important Context

-      * Under current legal precedent, states cannot pass laws that impose an **“undue burden**” on the right to access abortion.
+      * Under current legal precedent, states cannot pass laws that impose an**“undue burden**” on the right to access abortion.

       * In 2016, the Court struck down a nearly identical law to Louisiana’s out of Texas, finding it imposed an “undue burden” on those seeking abortions.